Stability of plasmas through magnetic helicity: Relaxation Equilibrium State

 So, similar to the energy conservation in a non-dissipative system like a pendulum, we can already make predictions about what behavior is excluded and, to some extend, make qualitative predictions about the geometry of the magnetic field lines during the evolution.

 For a field in a non-equilibrium state, we know that it will try to reach a minimum energy state.
 This is true for any relaxing magnetic fields in a closed or infinitely large MHD system.
 Without any constraints, this lowest energy would simply be zero. \cite{Woltjer-1958-489-91-PNAS} showed that under magnetic helicity conservation, the lowest magnetic energy state is the force-free state with $\nab\times\BB = \alpha\BB$, where $\alpha$ is the force-free parameter.
-If this state can be reached may depend on the geometry of the field and its topology not captured by helicity.
-For instance, if the minimum energy state can only be reached by magnetic field line reconnection, it won't be accessible under ideal evoution.
+This state cannot always be reached under the dynamical time evolution.
+This depends on the geometry of the magnetic field lines and their topology.
+While magnetic helicity would pose restrictions, other topological quantities may also affect the obtainable equilibrium state.
+For instance, if the minimum energy state can only be reached by magnetic field line reconnection, it won't be accessible under ideal evolution.

 Since in the ideal ($\eta = 0$) case the field evolves under a Lie-transport, every advected sub-volume of the domain conserves its helicity.
 In particular, every finite neighborhood of the magnetic field lines, conserves it helicity content.
 For closed field lines of finite length this can be easily imagined.
 We then simply have infinitesimally thin magnetic closed flux tubes (potentially knotted or braided) that conserve helicity.
 This is true for all neighboring flux tubes that may contain a different amount of helicity.
 For ergodic field lines, that fill a finite space in three dimensions, the interpretation becomes more interesting.
-In that case we have a constant helicity not just on a sub-volume with measure $0$, but with potentially a finite measure and finite volume.
+In that case we have a constant helicity not just on a sub-volume with measure $0$, but with potentially a finite measure and finite volume (e.g.\ \cite{Arnold-TopologicalMethodsinHydrodynamics-2013}).

-With the helicity conservation for every magnetic field line \cite{Taylor-1974-PrlE} considered the conservation of helicity, not just globally, but for every subvolume bounded by the field lines where he defined sub-helicities for each sub-volume.
-The minimum energy state (relaxed state) is a non-linear force-free field where the force-free parameter $\alpha$ depends on the field line: \EQ \nab\times\BB = \alpha(a, b)\BB. \EN This is known as Taylor relaxation.
-For ergodic field lines we then have finite volumes with the same parameter $\alpha$, as we are dealing with the same field line.
+Under ideal conditions with no breaking and coalescing of magnetic field lines (no reconnection), \cite{Taylor-1974-PrlE} suggested that the helicity is conserved for every sub-volume bounded by the magnetic field line.
+That means that not only the total, but also the sub-helicities are conserved.
+The minimum energy state (relaxed state) is then a non-linear force-free field where the force-free parameter $\alpha$ depends on the field line: